Why Study Psychology at Taylor University?

-- The effects of Christian meditation and exercise on physical and mental health outcomes
+- Effects of Christian meditation and exercise on physical and mental health outcomes

 - What teenagers who have diabetes post on YouTube

-Students also get to present their research at conferences, and several students have won cash awards for their poster presentations.
+Students have opportunities to present their research at conferences, and several have won cash awards for their poster presentations.